kernelci/kernelci-core/doc/collection-batch.rst

 batch
 -----

-This is not a real collection.
+This is not a real resource.
 It is instead used to perform a series of operations in batch: if you have more than one request to perform, instead of sending each request on its own, send a single batch operation request specifying all your requests.